mgrube/GRUBKit/README.md

 Hi there!

-This is just a demonstration of a very simple trick to deploy your own bootkit and system that boots with GRUB.
+This is just a demonstration of a very simple trick to deploy your own bootkit on a system that boots with GRUB.

 The trick is simply to use your own code as the init parameter to the kernel, fork, start systemd as normal and you're done!